 Herring | Soft | Salty, rich | Pickled, smoked |

-As you can see, boquerones stand out due to their delicate texture and balanced flavor, making them an excellent choice for light, refreshing dishes.
+As you can see, boquerones are distinguished by their delicate texture and well-balanced flavor, making them a perfect addition to light and refreshing dishes.

 Unusual Ways Boquerones Are Used Around the World